Finding the Right Business Intelligence Tool

 Before purchasing and committing to any BI tool, we always recommend that organizations conduct detailed, formal evaluations of multiple products on the market.

-The findings from our survey reflect those stretching back to 2002 in that business benefits improve when a company performs a product evaluation and benefits are further improved if enterprises extend the formal assessment process to a multi-vendor comparison.
+The findings from our survey reflect those stretching back to 2001 in that business benefits improve when a company performs a product evaluation and benefits are further improved if enterprises extend the formal assessment process to a multi-vendor comparison.

 What are the right criteria for evaluating BI software

-The criteria best-in-class companies use for a selecting their BI software confirm that successful projects are based on selecting the tool rather than the vendor.
+The criteria best-in-class companies use for selecting their BI software confirm that successful projects are based on selecting the tool rather than the vendor.

-- Best-in-class companies take more selection criteria into account than laggards.
+• Best-in-class companies take more selection criteria into account than laggards.

-- Best-in-class companies are much more interested in functionality, ease of use and fast query performance; all key considerations in enabling self-service BI.
+• Best-in-class companies are much more interested in functionality, ease of use and fast query performance; all key considerations in enabling self-service BI.

-- Laggards, on the other hand, are more concerned with non product-related criteria such as ‘vendor listed as corporate standard’ or ‘bundled with another product’.
+• Laggards, on the other hand, are more concerned with non-product-related criteria such as ‘vendor listed as corporate standard’ or ‘bundled with another product’.

-Reasons for buying BI software tool (n=2434)
+Reasons for buying BI software tool (n=1,424)

-Median implementation time (n=2260)
+Median implementation time (n=1,555)

 Countless IT projects experience delays and data warehousing and business intelligence projects are by no means immune to this perennial issue.

 Implementation time depends largely on which product is being implemented.
-Naturally, the complexity of the BI solution and/or the project will impact on project length and certain BI products lend themselves better to more complex projects, thus increasing their average implementation time.
+Naturally, the complexity of the solution and/or the project will impact on project length and certain products lend themselves better to more complex projects, thus increasing their average implementation time.

 Clearly, other factors such as the number of data sources, the volume of data and the number of users or departments served also have an influence here.